Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Results of energy loss from experimental data

 \section{Results of energy loss from experimental data}

-In order to study the fractional energy loss suffered by heavy quarks in QGP, we have fitted the invariant yield of $D^0$ mesons for p+p collisions at the LHC energies with Eq.~\ref{pp_TS} and obtained the parameters $n$ and $p_0$.
-The results are shown in Fig.~\ref{D-LHC}.
-The data are adopted from the CMS~\cite{CMS_pp1,CMS_pp2,Bplus_pp}, ALICE~\cite{ALICE_pp1, ALICE_pp2} and STAR Collaborations~\cite{STAR_pp}.
-The CMS and STAR Collaborations have measured in the rapidity range $|y|<$ 1.0 whereas ALICE Collaboration has performed measurement in the mid-rapidity $|y|<$ 0.5.
-The values of $n$ and $p_0$, are displayed in Table~\ref{Table_spectra}.
-The values of $n$ lie between 6--7 at the LHC energies ($\sqrt{s}=$ 2.76, 5.02 TeV) and it is approximately 11 at RHIC energy ($\sqrt{s}=$ 200 GeV).
-This has come in expectation with an earlier work~\cite{Shukla2}.
-The observation may suggest that $D^0$ meson production is dominated by leading twist partonic scatterings at the LHC energies whereas quark-nucleon kind of scatterings have become more relevant at RHIC energy~\cite{QCD-power2}.
+In order to study the energy loss suffered by heavy quarks in QGP, we have fitted the invariant yields of $D^0$ and $B^+$ mesons for p+p collisions with Hagedorn function (Eq.~\ref{Hag}) at the RHIC and LHC energies.
+The data of invariant yields of $D^0$ and $B^+$ mesons are adopted from the CMS~\cite{CMS_pp1,CMS_pp2,Bplus_pp}, ALICE~\cite{ALICE_pp1, ALICE_pp2} and STAR Collaborations~\cite{STAR_pp}.
+The CMS and STAR Collaborations have performed measurement in the rapidity range $|y|<1.0$ whereas ALICE Collaboration has performed measurement in the rapidity range $|y|<0.5$.
+The fit functions along with the data are shown in Fig.~\ref{D-LHC} and the fit parameters are given in Table~\ref{Table_spectra}.
+It has been found that the power $n$ lies between 6--7 for $D^0$ mesons at the LHC energies ($\sqrt{s}=$ 2.76, 5.02 TeV) and is almost 12 for $D^0$ mesons at RHIC energy ($\sqrt{s}=$ 200 GeV).
+The power $n$ decreases with increasing center of mass energy in agreement with an earlier work~\cite{Shukla2}.
+The current study does not include any microscopic dynamics of heavy meson production, however our phenomenological study may suggest that the production of $D^0$ mesons is dominated by leading twist partonic scatterings at the LHC energies whereas quark-hadron kind of scatterings are more relevant at the RHIC energy, following the conclusion drawn by similar analysis done for light hadron production~\cite{P.khandai}.